sly18Peso4all/sly18Peso4all/README.md

                              🌱 I’m currently learning Vue and TDD.

-             💞️ I’m looking to collaborate on projects where i utilize my full potential in both frontend and backend
+             💞️ I’m looking to collaborate on projects where i utilize my full potential in both frontend and backend projects

                📫 How to reach me on linkedin -- linkedin.com/in/joseph-onuoha